NiccsJ/elastic-logger/README.md

 <br>

 ## Pre-Requisits ##
-* An elasticsearch cluster. <!-- single node clusters are also allowed -->
+* An elasticsearch cluster.
 * Minimum 1 master node.
 Can provide multiple hosts for fault-tolerance.
-* Kibana <!-- if you need to visualize -->
+* Kibana for visulization and visability.

 <br>

 ## Usage ##
 #### Access/API Logs ####
-Import the package at the very start of you application. <!-- typically, app.js -->
+Import the package at the very start of you application.
+Generally it's, app.js

 <br>